iffat1234/Frontend-Fusion/README.md

 # Frontend-Fusion
-This is the frontend website where the technologies used html and css
+This is the frontend website where the technologies used html and css.